Food Safety at Home

 Food safety is very important.
 We can help you learn how to make the food you eat as safe as possible.

-Food can be a major cause of illness.
-Foodborne illness can come from food exposed to chemicals, contaminated by germs like bacteria and viruses, and from food sensitivities and allergies.
-People who have weaker immune systems (e.g., the elderly, infants, and people with immune systems already compromised by other illnesses) are at a higher risk.
+Eating contaminated food can be a major cause of illness.
+Foodborne illness can be caused by eating food exposed to chemicals, food contaminated by germs like bacteria and viruses, or food sensitivities and allergies.
+Generally, people who have weaker immune systems (e.g., the elderly, infants, and people with immune systems already compromised by other illnesses) are at a higher risk.
 Even healthy people can get a foodborne illness that can be very serious, with effects that last a lifetime.

 Read the following fact sheets and web links about a variety of food safety topics:

 - Barbecues and Picnics

 - Cooking and Reheating

 - Foodborne Illness